mateogianolio/blockman/README.md

 #### `reduce = (data, f)`

 Reduce blocks of **`data`**.
 The block size is inferred from the arguments supplied to the reduction function.
+The reduction function should always return a `Number`.

 ```javascript
 var data = [1, 2, 3, 4, 5, 6];